Best Non-Toxic Wood Cleaner & Polish in 2025

 Product Details

-• Convenient and easy application; simply shake well, apply directly to the floor, and wipe with a microfiber mop.
+- Easy to use; simply shake well and apply directly to the floor, then clean with a micro-fiber mop.

 Pros & Cons